Recombinate (antihemophilic factor recombinant) for hemophilia

 Hemophilia A is caused by mutations leading to a missing or faulty FVIII, a clotting protein in the blood.
 Without FVIII, the blood cannot clot normally.
 As a result, people with hemophilia A may experience heavy or prolonged bleeding episodes occurring either spontaneously or following an injury or surgical trauma.

-Who can take Recombinate?
+Who could take Recombinate?

-Who should not take Recombinate?
+Who could not take Recombinate?

 - any ingredient in Recombinate, including calcium, histidine, human albumin, polyethylene glycol, polysorbate-80, and sodium